WIP

 BENEATH THE SURFACE OF NORMAL: A MEMOIR IN POETRY

-A mother’s journey with her non-verbal daughter shared in poetic rhythms.
+A mother’s journey with her daughter who has I/DD and is non-verbal.

 SAMPLE –